Entrepreneurial Mindset Tool, how to measure the mindset accurately?

-Entrepreneurs aren’t born but bred.
-Although some successful entrepreneurs claim that entrepreneurship runs through their veins and an Entrepreneurial Mindset Tool should be a blood test, research has finally proven them wrong.
 By comparing children of biological and adoptive Swedish parents with and without small businesses, they evince that genes play a minor and minimal role.
-Nurture is the overall winner when it comes to becoming an entrepreneur.
+Nurture is the overall winner when it comes to becoming a successful entrepreneur.

 - What is an entrepreneurial mindset?